With A Warm, Caring Staff and Stunningly Natural Results, Our Approach to Breast Augmentations is Anything But Plastic

 Breast augmentation is a very personal decision, so it’s not surprising our patients come to us in Cary, NC with a variety of desired results.
 Some of the goals we hear most often are:

 - “I’d like to look better in my clothes.”

 - “I want to feel more feminine.”

 - “I’d love my breasts to look like they did before I had kids.”

 - “I’d like better proportion so that my breasts match my hips.”

 Whatever your personal reasons, we’re here to help you explore the possibilities and to achieve the results that are best for you and your body.
 Whether you wish to increase the size of your breasts or improve their shape, breast augmentation is an enormously satisfying procedure for most patients.

 Our team is committed to your understanding what a breast augmentation involves and the options that are available to you.
-CARE Plastic Surgery is a state-of-the-art facility and Dr. Coan and Dr. Zenn are national experts in breast surgery.
+CARE Plastic Surgery in Durham, NC is a state-of-the-art facility and Dr. Coan and Dr. Zenn are national experts in breast surgery.
 You have found the right surgeons!
 Let’s learn more on the subject.

 What Are the Choices Available to You for Your Breast Augmentation?